mtabares/Getting-and-Cleaning-Data-Course-Project-1/Readme.md

 <h2>Obtain the raw data files</h2>
+First, the script checks if the required files are in the working directory.
+If not, it downloads it to the working directory.
+Then, it checks if the zip file has been uncompressed in the working directory and uncompress it if not.
 <h2>Declare relative paths and file names vectors</h2>
+Since the files are distibuted in diferent subdirectories, to avoid typos, all the paths to that subdirectories are stored in string variables.
+That variables will be used when reading then text files.
+Besides, since we decided to read the text files trough loops, we define the character vectors with the names of the files taht will be used in the for loops

 <h2>Obtain variable name vectors and Activity labels data frame</h2>
 <h2>Load and obtain the Features Data set and Inertial Signal Data set.
 Add Activity labels</h2>
 <h2>Subset the mean and standard deviation of each measurement</h2>